| Q

 have bought a brand new home from Lennar and upgraded the kitchen/entry

-to find many of the tiles being uneven and misaligned.
-Upon our notification
+horrified to find many of the tiles being uneven and misaligned.
+Upon

-been scouring the internet and asking local contractors for such "standards"
+We've since been scouring the internet and asking local contractors

-is 1/32" and it is sanctioned by both the National Tile Council of
+tiles is 1/32" and it is sanctioned by both the National Tile

-even remotely related in any way to the "Michelangelo" (lowest
+related in any way to the "Michelangelo" (lowest bidder,

-there are good chances that the whole installation, from the sub-floor up
+hand, there are good chances that the whole installation, from the

 In

-in 12X12 which makes it hard to keep every corner perfectly lined up.
-But
+makes it hard to keep every corner perfectly lined up.
+But overall

-overall when you look at it it should be straight.
-The other standard is
+when you look at it it should be straight.
+The other standard is there

-floor.
-We have a organization called TCA which stands for Tile Contractors
+the floor.
+We have a organization called TCA which stands for Tile

 |